postsharp/Metalama.Documentation/conceptual/Aspects/Testing/compile-time-testing.md

 > [!NOTE]
 > For a real-world example, see https://github.com/postsharp/Metalama.Samples.
 Sample aspects are tested using the approach described here.

 ## Step 1.
-Create an aspect test project with Metalama.TestFramework
+Create an aspect test project with Metalama.Testing.AspectTesting

 1. Create a Xunit test project.
-2. Add the `Metalama.TestFramework` package (see <xref:packages> for details).
+2. Add the `Metalama.Testing.AspectTesting` package (see <xref:packages> for details).

 > [!WARNING]
-> Do not add the `Metalama.TestFramework` to a project that you do not intend to use _exclusively_ for compile-time tests.
+> Do not add the `Metalama.Testing.AspectTesting` to a project that you do not intend to use _exclusively_ for compile-time tests.
 This packages significantly changes the semantics of the project items.

 Typically, the `csproj` project file of a compile-time test project would have the following content: